LTUC/amman-dotnet-401d2/Curriculum/Class18/facilitator/Resources/api.md

 1. The server (Kestral) listens for the request
 2. Middleware pipeline is invoked for each request
 3. Use MVC to route requests to controller & Action
-4. Responses flow backdown the middleware pipeline.
+4. Responses flow back down the middleware pipeline.

 ## Key Terms
 - Attribute Routing